What Is An Auditory Processing Disorder (APD)?

 These auditory processing skills are the foundation for successful academic and social success.

-- Training to improve integration and separation of competing auditory information
+- Training to improve integration and separation of competing auditory information, including spatial hearing exercises and hearing in noise exercises

 - Using therapeutic techniques designed to improve auditory memory and listening comprehension